hsf-training/hsf-training-cmake-webpage/_episodes/04-targets.md

 (starting in CMake 3.11), and they can have `::` in their name. (`ALIAS` libraries, which simply rename some other library, are also allowed to have `::`).
 Most of the time you will get imported libraries from other places, and will not be making your own.

+> ## INTERFACE IMPORETED
+>
+> What about `INTERFACE IMPORTED`?
+The difference comes down to two things:
+>
+> 1. `IMPORTED` targets are not exportable.
+If you save your targets, you can't save IMPORTED ones -
+>    they need to be recreated (or found again).
+> 2. `IMPORTED` header include directories will always be marked as `SYSTEM`.
+>
+> Therefore, an `IMPORTED` target should represent something that is not directly part of your
+> package.
+{:.callout}

 > ## More reading
 >